Allthenticate/yourpasskeyisweak/chrome/README.md

 ## Path to weaponization
 1. Read the output from the local Chrome browser to display relevant content to the victim, ensuring a successful phish everytime
-2. Incporate multiple instances to scale the attack
+2. Incorporate multiple instances to scale the attack
-3. Tie tool in with something like evilnginx2 to make the attack more convincing
+3. Tie tool in with something like [evilnginx2](https://github.com/kgretzky/evilginx2) to make the attack more convincing
 4. Decrypt and export the passkeys to remove the dependence on needing Chrome to use the credentials
 5. Automatically detect their IP geolocation and dynamically reconfigure a VPN to appear at the same location
 6. Survive sessions post phish to make the attack invisible